themanyone/itcc/README.txt

  tcc> int a = 5;
  tcc> a -= 2;
  tcc> if (a < 4) {
- [Compile error - type .e to see it.] tcc>    printf("a is %i\n", a);
+ tcc>    printf("a is %i\n", a);
- [Compile error - type .e to see it.] tcc> }
+ tcc> }
  a is 3
  tcc> |

-Ignore errors.
-The result is printed after typing the closing brace "}".

 Pass arguments to Interactive TCC and operate on them.